Global Lie-Tresse theorem: Examples and counter-examples

 \subsection{Singular systems}

-In classification of differential invariants we describe most of those that characterize regular orbits.
-The complement to regular set consists of singular orbits, but can be stratified into invariant equations $\E(\a)$, for each of which the $G$-action produces its own algebra of differential invariants.
-Provided the equation is regular and the action is transitive, the Lie-Tresse theorem applies in our global version, and the description of this algebra is finite.
+In classification problems we describe the differential invariants characterizing the regular orbits.
+Complement to the regular set consists of singular orbits, but can be stratified into invariant equations $\E(\a)$, for each of which the $G$-action produces its own algebra of differential invariants.
+Provided the equation is regular, irreducible and the action is transitive, the Lie-Tresse theorem applies in our global version, and the description of this algebra is finite.

 However, some singularities can be more complicated, for instance if the projection of the equation to $M$ is not surjective or the action of $G$ is not transitive, and for them the theorem could fail.
 To illustrate this we discuss an example of conservative vector fields with isolated singularities.
+On the formal level the latter set is a subset of jets with fixed point $\E\subset J^\infty_0(\R^{2n},\R^{2n})$, and so can be considered only as a generalized equation (a subset in the space of jets that does not project onto the base).

 {\bf Example.} Consider the equivalence problem for Hamiltonian systems near a non-dege\-ne\-rate linearly stable equilibrium point (the point is isolated and we take it to be 0).
 In this equivalence problem the pseudogroup consists of local diffeomorphisms of the germ of 0.